snipsco/snips-nlu/docs/source/custom_processing_units.rst

 =======================

-The Snips NLU library provides a default NLU pipeline containing built-in processing units such as the :class:`.DeterministicIntentParser` or the :class:`.ProbabilisticIntentParser`.
+The Snips NLU library provides a default NLU pipeline containing built-in processing units such as the :class:`.LookupIntentParser` or the :class:`.ProbabilisticIntentParser`.

 However, it is possible to define custom processing units and use them in a